bosskabouter/volatalk/README.md

 #### Registration

 A user can register by simply accepting 'Anonymous' as its nickname.
-A default avatar ([thanks thispersondoesnotexist](http://thispersondoesnotexist.com)) is loaded but will appear for every contact differently (no CORS - no fetch).

-The user can save a base64 encoded image into his profile.
+A default avatar ([thanks thispersondoesnotexist](http://thispersondoesnotexist.com)) is loaded but the user can save a base64 encoded image into his profile.
 The picture is downsized and send out on every connection request.

-##### Encrypted Local Storage
+#### Encrypted Local Storage

 The private key is stored in a Dexie encrypted IndexedDB.